Every winter, power outages inevitably hit. When they do, hundreds or even thousands of people find themselves without heat during winter.

 Generally, these fumes aren’t a big concern.
 People long used kerosene for killing head lice and cleaning (though health agencies advise against this now).

-However, to play it safe, you should make sure that you aren’t exposed to any kerosene fumes.
+However, to play it safe, you should ensure that you aren’t exposed to any kerosene fumes.
 Always refuel your kerosene heater outdoors.

-Kerosene heaters release a bit of an odor as they reach maximum heat (usually takes about 45-60 minutes), but the odor should NOT be strong or very bad smelling.
+Kerosene heaters release some odor as they reach maximum heat (usually about 45-60 minutes), but the smell should NOT be strong or nasty.

 The odor should also stop after max heat has been reached.
-If you are getting a bad smell from your kerosene heater, it is a sign of a problem.
+It is a sign of a problem if you get a foul smell from your kerosene heater.

-Usually, the bad odor occurs because of low-quality fuel.
-The fuel might not be Grade K-1, or it has been contaminated (such as if the fuel is old and wasn’t stored properly).
+Usually, a foul odor occurs because of low-quality fuel.
+The fuel might not be Grade K-1 or contaminated (if the fuel is old and wasn’t stored properly).

 These fuels won’t burn completely, resulting in a bad smell.

-Another cause of bad odors is incomplete burning, such as from too-low of a temperature or an incorrectly placed or sized wick.
+Another cause of bad odors is incomplete burning, such as from too low a temperature or an incorrectly placed or sized wick.

-Your kerosene heater should always be kept on high-heat, with the temperature only turned down enough to prevent soot from forming.
+Your kerosene heater should always be on high heat, with the temperature only turned down enough to prevent soot from forming.